MaartenvNistelrooij/tudat-space/docs/source/_src_getting_started/_src_examples/cdl_examples/mga_dsm_trajectory.rst

 ..
 End of code block

-Although not strictly necessary, the following import statement is also used here, as the constants defined in TudatPy are helpful when selecting some of the parameters used in code.
+Although not strictly necessary, the following import statement is also used here, as the constants defined in TudatPy are helpful when selecting some parameters.

 .. code-block:: python